redbrick/sistem/pages/index.md

         "id": "LG26",
         "map": "Somewhere in DCU"
       },
       "description": "Virtually every company today uses firewalls to enforce perimeter security.
-However, this security model is problematic because, when that perimeter is breached, an attacker has relatively easy access to a company’s privileged intranet.
+However, this security model is problematic because, when that perimeter is breached, an attacker has relatively easy access to a company's privileged intranet.
 As companies adopt mobile and cloud technologies, the perimeter is becoming increasingly difficult to enforce.
 Google is taking a different approach to network security.
 We are removing the requirement for a privileged intranet and moving our corporate applications to the Internet."
     }, {
       "name": "The curious case of an Iranian actor or maybe two...", "by": "Alan Neville",